 Evaluation Parameter Rationale - Current Status/Appropriateness/Effectiveness Met?
-(Yes/No) 5.1 There is evidence to substantiate that essential research for fishery management purposes is determined and carried out.
+(Yes/No/NA) 5.1 There is evidence to substantiate that essential research for fishery management purposes is determined and carried out.
 This research generally includes routine stock(s) and ecosystem assessment reports.
 Assessors shall evaluate the specific stock assessment model/practices for each of the species under assessment and verify the technical appropriateness for use.
 For salmon, the assessors shall present and evaluate the methods for escapement goal development utilized to develop the annual escapement goals in Alaska (about 300).
 Statewide summary data for Alaska can be found in the annually released ADF&G document Summary of Pacific salmon escapement goals in Alaska with a review of escapements from [year] to [year].
 The document generally presents the latest 9-10 years of salmon escapement performance in review.
 Yes 5.1.1 There is evidence that precautionary approaches are applied to managing fisheries (e.g., lower exploitation rates) on resources assessed through stock assessment methods that result in greater uncertainty about the state of the stock under consideration.
-Yes 5.1.2 Research is conducted into the following aspects of the fisheries: biology, ecology, technology, environmental science, economics, and aquaculture.
+NA 5.1.2 Research is conducted into the following aspects of the fisheries: biology, ecology, technology, environmental science, economics, and aquaculture.
 The described types of research carried out shall result in the fishery being deemed compliant with this evaluation parameter.
+Yes

-Yes 5.2 There is evidence to demonstrate that there is sufficient research capacity in place to assess and monitor (1) the effects of climate or other environmental change on stocks and aquatic ecosystems, (2) the status of the stock under consideration, and (2) the impacts of fishing activity, pollution, or habitat alteration.
+5.2 There is evidence to demonstrate that there is sufficient research capacity in place to assess and monitor (1) the effects of climate or other environmental change on stocks and aquatic ecosystems, (2) the status of the stock under consideration, and (2) the impacts of fishing activity, pollution, or habitat alteration.
 Yes 5.3 There is evidence available to substantiate that such cooperation or interaction has taken place.
 There is data available that substantiates cooperation activities.
 Yes 5.4 There is evidence available to substantiate that such cooperation or interaction has taken place.
 There are data on collaborative programs to improve understanding of transboundary, shared, straddling, highly migratory or high seas stocks.
 NA 5.5 There is evidence data was properly analyzed.
 Data was published respecting, where appropriate, confidentiality agreements.
 The rules of confidentiality are effectively respected.
 Yes

-Stock assessments for flatfish species in the Gulf of Alaska (GOA) and Bering Sea and Aleutian Islands (BSAI), such as BSAI Alaska plaice, BSAI/GOA Arrowtooth flounder, BSAI/GOA Flathead Sole, BSAI Greenland turbot, BSAI Kamchatcka flounder, BSAI/GOA Northern rock sole, GOA Rex sole, GOA Southern rock sole and BSAI Yellowfin sole, are conducted annually or biennially to establish the scientific basis for setting catch quotas.
-These assessments evaluate stock status relative to biological reference points, incorporate uncertainties, and include data on historical catch trends, maximum sustainable yield (MSY), stock conditions, ecosystem impacts, and potential alternative harvest strategies.
-The assessments undergo peer review and are compiled in the Stock Assessment and Fishery Evaluation (SAFE) reports, which provide comprehensive data to the North Pacific Fishery Management Council (NPFMC) for harvest decisions (NPFMC, 2023).
+Stock assessments are conducted annually or biennially and form the scientific basis for setting catch quotas.
+These assessments evaluate stock status relative to reference points, account for uncertainties, and include information on historical catch trends, maximum sustainable yield, stock conditions, ecosystem impacts, and alternative harvest strategies.
+They are peer-reviewed and compiled in the SAFE reports, which are publicly available and provide comprehensive data to the NPFMC for harvest decisions.

-Biological research, fishery-independent surveys, and socio-economic data collection conducted by the National Marine Fisheries Service (NMFS), Alaska Department of Fish and Game (ADFG), and other agencies inform these stock assessments.
-Annual economic status reports also evaluate the socio-economic impacts of these fisheries.
-SAFE documents outline data gaps and research priorities, which guide ongoing improvements in stock assessments (NMFS, 2023).
+Biological research, surveys, and socio-economic data collection conducted by NMFS, ADFG, and other agencies feed into the stock assessments.
+Annual economic status reports are also produced to assess the socio-economic impacts of these fisheries.
+Data gaps and research priorities are outlined in SAFE documents, ensuring ongoing improvement in stock assessments.

-The NPFMC receives detailed reports on Alaska's marine ecosystems, covering environmental and ecosystem variables, which are essential for identifying critical fish habitats.
-Scientific research, including work by the North Pacific Research Board (NPRB) and the North Pacific Marine Science Organization (PICES), enhances understanding of environmental impacts on flatfish stocks, including the effects of climate change and oceanographic changes in the North Pacific (Shotwell et al., 2021; PICES, 2022).
+NPFMC receives detailed reports on Alaska's marine ecosystems, covering environmental and ecosystem variables, which help identify essential fish habitats.
+Scientific research, including that conducted by the Oil Spill Recovery Institute (OSRI) and the North Pacific Marine Science Organization (PICES), contributes to understanding environmental impacts on the ecosystem, including oil spill recovery and climate change effects on the North Pacific.

-Collaborative efforts, such as those by the Joint Groundfish Fisheries Research Program and international working groups, focus on data sharing and addressing research gaps for groundfish stocks.
-Data from these studies are disseminated through peer-reviewed publications, scientific meetings, and publicly available databases, ensuring transparency and timely contributions to the sustainable management of flatfish resources.
-Confidentiality is maintained where required by law to protect sensitive information.
+Collaborative efforts, such as the Canada-U.S. Groundfish Committee, focus on sharing data and addressing gaps for groundfish stocks.
+Extensive data is disseminated through peer-reviewed meetings and scientific publications, ensuring transparency and timely contributions to the conservation and management of the targeted stocks.
+Confidentiality is maintained where required by law.